-The learning environment continues to be conducive to learning, created through attractive and stimulating classrooms (a number recently painted) and the effective classroom management skills of teachers and ancillary staff.
+The learning environment continues to be conducive to learning, created through attractive and stimulating classrooms (a number recently painted and more this July) and the effective classroom management skills of teachers and ancillary staff.
 The professionalism of all staff is noted in this respect and each year a number of teachers complete their probationary year successfully.
+In this academic year, two teachers were successfully probated with the guidance of the principal and teaching colleagues and support of the school inspector Edel Corcoran.
 This is testament to the professionalism and collegiality of all staff.
 There remains a high degree of pastoral care among all members of staff towards the pupil body too, ensuring a very positive learning environment.
 With respect to additional areas reviewed as part of this evaluation, namely attendance and area partnerships, the positive learning environment promotes attendance and all members of staff foster a welcoming relationship to agencies and partnerships working with the school, to the edification of our pupils, both socially and academically.